 Bongbong Marcos scores in new PET order vs Comelec

-The Supreme Court sitting as the Presidential Electoral Tribunal (PET) has ruled that the Commission on Elections (Comelec) should pay for the cost of the overseas storage of election materials related to the protest of former senator Ferdinand “Bongbong” Marcos against Vice President Leni Robredo.
+The Supreme Court sitting as the Presidential Electoral Tribunal (PET) has ruled that the Commission on Elections (Comelec) should pay for the storage fees of election materials related to the protest of former Sen. Ferdinand “Bongbong” Marcos Jr. against Vice President Leni Robredo.

+Comelec spokesperson James Jimenez said the poll body had no plans yet to file an appeal regarding the PET’s Oct.
+10 decision.

+“The Comelec accepts the ruling of the PET in the spirit of facilitating the resolution of this case,” Jimenez said.

 The poll body earlier told the PET that Marcos should shoulder the storage fees for ballot boxes and other election materials kept abroad because those could not be shipped back to the country following the Precautionary Protective Order (PPO) issued by the PET.

-For New York and Hong Kong alone, the incurred storage fee has amounted to over P4.5-million, Comelec said.

-Comelec claimed that since the PPO instructed them to preserve and safeguard the integrity of the ballots and other election materials, they could not bring them back to the Comelec office in Manila within the required period and so the same had to be stocked in the foreign posts which resulted in additional costs.
+The Comelec claimed that since the PPO instructed them to preserve and safeguard the integrity of the ballots and other election materials, they could not bring them back to the Comelec office in Manila and they had to be stocked in the foreign posts which resulted in additional costs.

-But the PET rejected Comelec’s argument saying the PPO did not prohibit them from transferring the ballots and other election-related materials to Manila.
+But the PET rejected the Comelec’s argument, saying the PPO did not prohibit them from transferring the ballots and other materials to Manila.

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.